frankbille/frankbille.github.io/blog/2021-07-13-twitter-comments/index.md

 ## Automatically post to Twitter and add the twitterLink

 Yeah, knowing myself, I'm not going to remember to do that.
 I've been around me long enough to know most of my strengths and weaknesses.
 Fortunately, I'm in tech, and I love making computers do what they are good at, and I'm bad at, like following a script precisely and consistently!

 So with the help of [gray-matter][graymatter] (handling the meta-data in my templates), [Twitter API v2][twitterapiv2] (posting tweets and getting the status id back) and [fs.walk][fswalk] (easily find all my blog posts on the file system), I created [a small script][addtwitterlinkscript] to be run on all commits.
-It finds blog posts, that hasn't been posted to Twitter yet, posts a status update and inserts `twitterLink` in the post file.
+It finds blog posts that haven't been posted to Twitter yet, posts a status update and inserts `twitterLink` in the post file.

-This is being called from my [GitHub Actions script][actionsscript], which afterwards pushes the changes to the blog post files back to the GitHub Repository, using the cool [Add & Commit][addcommit] action.
+The script is being called from my [GitHub Actions script][actionsscript], which afterward pushes the changes to the blog post files back to the GitHub Repository, using the cool [Add & Commit][addcommit] action.

-It even supports custom Twitter status text, if I set the `twitterComment` property in the post file.
+It even supports custom Twitter status text if I set the `twitterComment` property in the post file.
-In the unlikely event I forget to set `twitterComment`, it will fallback to the `excerpt` property and finally the `title` property.
+In the unlikely event, I forget to set `twitterComment` it will fall back to the `excerpt` property and finally the `title` property.

-Only thing left to say is: I hope the script works and if it does there should be a Twitter link below 👇👇👇🤞🤞🤞
+The only thing left to say is: I hope the script works, and if it does, there should be a Twitter link below 👇👇👇🤞🤞🤞

+**Update 1:** It almost worked, and then not really.
+I had added the secret Twitter keys wrongly to GitHub (Secrets need to be added as repository secrets to be accessible in the Action scripts).
+After fixing that, it posted to Twitter and pushed the added twitterLink back to the source branch.
+But when using the default GitHub token, a new built will never be triggered.
+The [solution][triggersolution] is to use a personal access token instead.

 [firstblogpost]: https://www.frankbille.dk/blog/2021-06-08-new-website/
 [11ty]: https://11ty.dev